+This article discusses the seven cheapest cities in South America for nomads.
 In recent years, a rising number of remote workers are basing themselves in South America, and the continent is fast becoming a new hub for digital nomads everywhere.
-If you’re interested in branching out to South America, here are the cheapest – and best – cities to live in.

-However, over the past twenty years, Medellín’s transformation has been astounding.
-The government invested into disadvantaged neighborhoods and promoted education, and the police buckled down on street violence.
+Over the past twenty years, Medellín’s transformation has been astounding.
+The government invested in disadvantaged neighborhoods and promoted education, and the police buckled down on street violence.
 As a result, the small city has blossomed into one of the fastest-developing areas in South America.

 The scene for digital nomads in Medellín has also expanded tremendously for a number of reasons.
-Its climate hovers around 73 degrees Fahrenheit (or 22 degrees Celsius) year-round, and according to Nomad List, its cost of living averages between $594-$1,148 USD per month.
+Its climate hovers around 73 degrees Fahrenheit (or 22 degrees Celsius) year-round and its cost of living averages between $700-$1,200 per month.
 Medellín’s co-working scene is rapidly expanding, and you’ll find a multitude of cafés with decent WiFi and delicious Colombian coffee.

 Although a good internet connection is not a guarantee everywhere in Medellín, the government has invested a lot into attracting foreign entrepreneurs and start-ups in recent years, making it all the more appealing to young go-getters, and the local tech community in Medellín is educated and prospering.
 Many companies and co-working spaces hold events weekly with information seminars to help out budding businesspersons.
 We’ve also noted Medellín’s huge investment potential as Colombia’s currency is still undervalued but slowly rising.

 First up is Cuenca.
-This charming, colorful town of about 700,000 people’s cobblestone streets and mountain views will have you falling in love in no time.
+This charming, colorful town of cobblestone streets and mountain views will have you falling in love in no time.
 This little city emphasizes its art and culture, and it’s even a UNESCO World Heritage site.

 Nestled 2,500m high in the Andes mountains, the city’s beautiful architecture will surround you.
 Festivals, food markets, and salsa lessons will ensure you will never find boredom in Cuenca.
-This could also be the perfect place for you to learn or brush-up your Spanish skills as there are a multitude of classes and language schools at your disposal.
+This could also be the perfect place for you to learn or brush up on your Spanish skills as there are a multitude of classes and language schools at your disposal.

-While Cuenca is one of the more expensive cities in Ecuador, you can still expect to find a nice one-bedroom apartment in the city center for 300 USD per month.
+While Cuenca is one of the more expensive cities in Ecuador, you can still expect to find a nice one-bedroom apartment in the city center for around $500 per month.
 If you’re in the market for real estate, Cuenca also has some promising picks.